DISEASE IN ANCIENT GREECE: CANCER, PLAGUES, HYSTERIA

 How the Ancient World Dealt with Cancer

-woman with a breast tumor, votive offering
+breast tumor votive offering

 From about 500 to 1500 A.D. there was little advancement in understanding cancer, the analysis said.
 Then, in the 17th century, Wilhelm Fabricus described operations for breast and other cancers.
 Cancer rates appear to have increased since the Industrial Revolution, David said.
 In the past 200 years, reports of specific cancers such as scrotal cancer and Hodgkin's disease have emerged.